 - There is no trial and error in adopting a dog.
 You should get one only after doing the necessary background work and if you are totally convinced that you are ready to have a pet companion for the next 12 years or so.

 - Talk to other responsible dog owners and get an estimate of how much expenses are involved in owning a dog.
 Then, take a look at your budget to ensure you can manage to take care of your canine.
 Do you have enough cash to afford dog food, supplies, meds, medical checkups, toys and other miscellaneous expenses?
 If you see that you are able to afford their daily care, you can afford to adopt a dog financially.
+For example, if your dog shows destructive behavior, you might have to invest in heavy duty crates which cost a lot.

 - Analyze your working hours or study hours and other time commitments and if you find that you still manage to have a decent amount of time to spare for your dog, then start considering what breed of dog you want.